 girls in sport

-If girls stay active, they are more likely to develop positive coping skills, increased self-worth, and increased confidence.
-But many girls who were involved in physical activities and sports when they were younger drop out as they approach puberty.
-Fast and Female has suggestions on how to guide girls to a healthy, active lifestyle they’ll stick with for life.
+If girls stay active, they’re more likely to develop positive coping skills, increased self-worth, and increased confidence.
+Girls Forward has the following suggestions for how to guide girls to a healthy, active lifestyle they’ll stick with for life.

 1. Define “physical activity” clearly

 Make sure girls know that “physical activity” requires movement of your body that increases your heart rate.
-Whether you are participating in a light activity like walking your dog, or a vigorous activity like running in a soccer match, you are engaging in essential physical activity.
-Make sure girls know that working out regularly will make them strong, increase their energy, and help them develop into a physically active female.
+Whether you’re participating in a light activity like walking your dog or a vigorous activity like running in a soccer game, you’re engaging in essential physical activity.
+Make sure girls know that working out regularly will make them strong and increase their energy.

 2. Changing attitudes about physical activity